escapin/ElectionManager/README.md

 ### Notes

-* The date and time on the web page are displayed in the timezone your computer is set to (usually where the computer is located).
+* The date and time on the web page are displayed in the user's machine timezone, whereas the UTC timezone is used on the server side.
 * Since the system is designed to run on https, running the system on http allows the transmission of passwords as plaintext.